Post : 2000

 Ko Zaw Min Nawaday (EP 70) writes: Will it be possible to seat Ko Ye Myint (EP72) and spouse, Ko Myo Khin (C70) and spouse, with me and my wife?

-Ko Zaw Min was Roll No. 1 for the ’64 intake of the first ever 1st BE and was a “Luyechun” (Outstanding Student) in the summer of 65.
-The “Luyechun” project started in 1964 with the Ngapali Camp for middle school and high school.
+Ko Zaw Min was Roll No. 1 for the ’64 intake of the first ever 1st BE and was a “Luyechun” (Outstanding Student).
+The “Luyechun” project started the year before for middle school and high school.
 It was extended to the University students in the Inlay Khaung Daing summer camp in 1965.

 Ko Zaw Min was a top student in EP.
-Ko Thaung Sein (Steeve Kay) and Charlie Tseng were the top of the EC class.
+Ko Thaung Sein (a) Steeve Kay and Charlie Tseng were the top of the EC class.

 After relocating to the US, Ko Zaw Min switched to Electronics specializing in Component Design.
 He has relocated from New York to the Bay Area.